ordinarythinker/writer-me/README.md

 It allows to keep the history of changes made to each block of the note.

 The list of the supported features:
-- Making notes, which include:
+- Making notes, which might include:
     - cover images
     - text
     - voice and audio files